emjburns/asset-store-eb/README.md

 APP_DEBUG=true python run.py
 ```

+### Production / Deployment

-For *production* use we want a more flexible, scalable server to run our code.
+For production use we want a more flexible, scalable server to run our code.
 [Gunicorn](http://gunicorn.org/) is a popular one.
 This is included already in your `requirements.txt` so you just have to launch it via command line to test "production like" behavior.
 Feel free to read docs and change options to fit your use case.

 Here's a basic command to launch the gunicorn server in a similar state to the development configuration.
 Notice it points to the `app` object in your `app.app` module.